BrianWill/japanese_vocab/README.md

 - `[` : set start time marker to the player's current time
 - `]` : set end time marker to the player's current time

-Once you've set start and end markers, you can create a new story by clicking the "create sotry from subrange" link in the sidebar.
+Once you've set start and end markers, you can create a new story by clicking the "create story from subrange" link in the sidebar.

 ## Drill page